• Skip to main content

 • Star anise: It is less and you can skip that.
 You substitute ½ teaspoon ground spice.

 • Fennel Seeds: Fennel seeds are particularly necessary for this recipe as they have a prominent aroma in nihari so don't skip it.
-Not sure what to do with remaining fennel seeds?
+Not sure what to do with the remaining fennel seeds?
 You can use them to make mukhwas or fennel tea which has many benefits.

-Homemade vs pre made spice mix?
+Homemade vs pre-made spice mix?

 The ready-made spice mix is spicier and has a flavor enhancer too.
 If you are hesitant to buy these spices, you can use most spices in Indian cooking and some in Arabic food too.
-The two less used spices are long pepper (which you can skip) and fennel.
+The two less-used spices are long pepper (which you can skip) and fennel.

-How to make?
+How to make it?

 Steps to make Nihari masala